 Well, not always LAN port could be the culprit.
 If you’re using a cheap or damaged Ethernet cable, then this can be the cause of the ethernet keeps disconnecting.
 Using a counterfeit Ethernet/LAN cable also can affect the connection performance.

-If you have a new LAN cable lying around, then try using it.
+If you have a new LAN cable, try using it.
 Or, you can use your existing LAN cable on a different computer.
 If the cable works well, which means the connection stays stable, then the issue might be from the software side.

 If there is no issue with LAN Cable and LAN Port, then the problem might be software-related.
-Windows 10 comes with various built-in troubleshooters, that diagnose problems and provide recommended solutions.
-And, there is a network adapter troubleshooter available for wireless and wired connection.
+Windows 11 comes with various built-in troubleshooters, that diagnose problems and provide recommended solutions.
+And, there is a network adapter troubleshooter available for wireless and wired connections.
 We’re going to run a troubleshooter to find out the actual cause of why the Ethernet connection keeps disconnecting and reconnecting.

-2. Click on Update & Security, from the left pane, click on Troubleshoot.
+2. Click on Update & Security, and from the left pane, click on Troubleshoot.

 Now, click on “Additional troubleshooters”.